Apple introduced a screen technology called 3D Touch in September 2015, offering different interactive levels to standard glass screens.

 How does 3D Touch work and what Apple devices is it available on?

-Capacitive sensors are integrated into the back light of the Retina display.
+Capacitive sensors are integrated into the back light of a compatible iPhone's Retina display.
 With pressure, microscopic changes between the cover glass and back light are measured, which combined with the touch sensor and accelerometer should provide accurate pressure response.

-The 3D Touch technology is included in all Apple's devices capable of detecting touch pressure variations.
-You'll therefore find it in the iPhone 6S, iPhone 6S Plus, iPhone 7 and iPhone 7 Plus.
+The 3D Touch technology is included in Apple's devices capable of detecting touch pressure variations.
+The compatible iPhone models with 3D Touch on board are:

-It is currently not available in the iPads, despite the iPad Pro 9.7, iPad Pro 10.5 and iPad Pro 12.9 all offering pressure-sensitive displays compatible with the Apple Pencil.
-It is also not available on the smaller and cheaper iPhone SE.
+It is not available in the iPads, despite the iPad Pro models offering pressure-sensitive displays compatible with the Apple Pencil.
+It is also not available on the iPhone SE or the iPhone XR.